pradyuprasad/Calibrate_Debate/README.md

 ## Judge Agreement

-Judges showed strong consensus: 38.1% unanimous decisions and 61.9% split decisions.
-The distribution of dissenting judges was: 0 (38.1%), 1 (19.0%), 2 (26.2%), and 3 (16.7%).
-This indicates strong inter-rater reliability.
+Judges showed relatively consistent evaluation patterns: 37.3% unanimous decisions and 62.7% split decisions.
+The distribution of dissenting judges was: 0 dissenting (37.3%), 1 dissenting (18.6%), 2 dissenting (32.2%), and 3 dissenting (11.9%).
+This indicates moderate inter-rater reliability, with judges reaching complete consensus in over a third of debates while showing meaningful disagreement patterns in complex cases.

 ## Topic Difficulty